sestaton/tephra/README.md

 Tephra is a command line application to annotate [transposable elements](http://en.wikipedia.org/wiki/Transposable_element) from a genome assembly.
 The goal is to provide a high quality set of *de novo* annotations for all transposon types, describe the structure and evolution of those sequences, and do it without a reference set of transposon sequences (therefore being unbiased as possible).

-**DEPENDENCIES**

-Part of the utility of Tephra is to provide family-level TE classifications and infer patterns of molecular evoltion.
-To be efficient as possible, these tasks require a few external programs.
-Specifically, you will need to download [MUSCLE](http://http://drive5.com/muscle/) and add this program to your system PATH.
-This program is free, but it has a special license so I cannot distribute it.
-If you are only interested in TE identification and classification, you can skip the installation of this program (it is only used for calculating the insertion age of transposons).

 **INSTALLATION**

 The following commands will install the core dependencies for Debian-based systems (e.g., Ubuntu):